MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Join data from two tables

-The [join](kusto/query/joinoperator.md) operator is used to combine rows from tables based on matching values in specified columns.
-This allows you to merge data from different sources and perform analysis on the combined data set.
+The [join](kusto/query/joinoperator.md) operator is used to combine rows from tables based on matching values in specified columns and perform analysis on a combined data set.

 For example, let's say you want to create a list of states in which both lightning and avalanche events occurred.
 Use the join operator to merge the rows of two tables—one containing data on lightning events and the other containing data on avalanche events—based on the `State` column.